Cost of Home

 Make the Cost of Home Something we can all afford.
 You can be part of the campaign and part of the solution:

 Visit habitat.org/costofhome to learn more about the national effort.
 Here you can learn about the national campaign, the goals, objectives and how advocacy is intricately linked with the work that Habitat does every day to ensure more people have access to the strength, stability and self-reliance of affordable home ownership.

 Tell your local legislators to support policies to improve housing affordability.
 Specifically, we are asking local residents to urge the Frederick County Council to change the current Impact Fee structure.
 Frederick County is one of the only counties in the state that has ‘flat-rate’ Impact Fees, meaning the fee is the same regardless of size, type, density, location or any other factor on the home.
 Therefore it is the same fee for a large, single-family home as it is for a modest, small home.
 These fees can be waived by a nonprofit homebuilder like Habitat; however, the fee gets passed on to the low-income homebuyer as a lien on their property.
 The result is that our local flat-rate Impact Fees have a regressive effect, falling disproportionately on those with lower incomes.
 We must do better.

 Click here to download a template letter to our County Council, sign it and send it to the County Council asking them to revise Impact Fee legislation.

 3 Make a Gift

 Make a donation to the work of Habitat for Humanity of Frederick County.
 Your gift supports local advocacy work and local projects.
-Your donation will give local residents the strength, stability and self-reliance.
+Your donation will give local residents strength, stability and self-reliance.